dcasota/vesxi-on-azure-scripts/README.md

  ## First start

-   On the screen you see 'secure boot disabled'.
+   On the screen you see 'Secure Boot Disabled'.
 Press Enter.
+Now you see '<4>TCG2 protocol not available: 800000000000000e'.
+Just wait a minute.

    If you have configured 'jump into ESXi Shell', the ESXi Shell prompt appears.
 Enter username and password.
 Without any kickstart, enter 'root' as username and press enter.